D.R. Horton (DHI) Dividend Report

 Key Takeaways

 📈 D.R.
-Horton offers a forward dividend yield of 1.27% with a low payout ratio of 10.61%, and has grown its dividend at an average rate of 22% annually over the past five years.
+Horton offers a forward dividend yield of 1.01% with a payout ratio of just 15.01%, and has grown its dividend at an average rate of approximately 22% annually over the past five years, including a raise to $0.45 per quarter in late 2025.

 D.R.
-Horton (NYSE: DHI), the largest homebuilder in the U.S. by volume, continues to show resilience through shifting market conditions.
-The company operates across 45 states with a diverse product range, from entry-level to luxury homes.
-Backed by a leadership team with deep experience and a disciplined approach, DHI has consistently prioritized operational efficiency, cost control, and strategic adaptability—qualities that stand out in today’s higher-rate environment.
+Horton (NYSE: DHI), the largest homebuilder in the U.S. by volume, continues to operate from a position of scale and discipline even as the housing market navigates a prolonged affordability challenge.
+The company operates across 45 states with a diverse product range spanning entry-level to luxury homes.
+Backed by an experienced leadership team and a track record of measured capital allocation, DHI has maintained profitability and dividend growth through cycles that have pressured weaker competitors far more severely.

 Recent Events